saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 ### Element Attribute vs Property

 The Selenium 3 method for getting an element's attribute does not actually give you the element's attribute.

-Because most people don't know the difference between an element and an attribute, Selenium created a way to provide the user with whichever value they probably wanted.
+To clarify the difference between an element and an attribute, Selenium created a way to provide the user with whichever value they probably wanted.
 Because this magic can not be precisely specified for the W3C, two new methods were created.

 The original method hasn't changed, but using it will be slightly less performant on Sauce Labs, as well as less precise.
-The new methods are named slightly differently in each language.:
+The new methods are named slightly differently in each language.

 <details>
   <summary>